Special Event Planning: Table Games Spreads, Game Mix, and Pricing

 Some operators give floor staff flexibility to adjust pricing dynamically in response to demand, while others have special licenses allowing them to temporarily increase table capacity during these busy periods.

-While this strategy will increase profits, is money still being left on the table due to wrong game mix, poor pricing, insufficient staffing or improper scheduling?
+While this strategy will increase profits, is money still being left on the table due to the wrong game mix, poor pricing, insufficient staffing or improper scheduling?

-Optimal Game Mix:
+Optimal Game Mix

 Certain special events can attract distinct types of clientele.
 During Chinese New Year, for example, operators will allocate additional floor space and staffing for games catered to the Asian market.
 A trade show, sporting event, or concert could attract a very different market.
 What games should we open, and how many of each?
 What is the trade-off between opening additional blackjack vs additional roulette tables?

 In these instances, the game preference of the patrons should also be analyzed along with the volume as only reviewing total patron volume is not sufficient.
 By better segmenting patron demand by game, the operator can better allocate resources.

 Misallocation of resources will result in missed incremental revenue opportunities.